 When You Definitely Can’t Spin It In A Positive Way

 This can be harder when it’s a medical issue or a family member passing away.
-A professional response would be something like “I stayed home following the death of my (insert here).
-I am now ready to re-enter the work force.
-I am excited about the new direction in my life and that’s why I’m happy to be hear talking to you.”
+An example of a professional response: “I stayed home following the death of my (insert here).
+I am now ready to re-enter the workforce.
+I am excited about the new direction in my life and that’s why I’m happy to be here talking to you.”

 Remember that lying on your resume is a really bad idea.
-When you’re asked about the gap on your resume, take a deep breath and acknowledge the interviewer’s question.
+Take a deep breath and acknowledge the interviewer’s question when you’re asked about your resume.
 Keep it together and don’t get defensive.
 Be confident and the interviewer will be confident in you.